jlchn/deploy-services-as-a-cluster/node-http-server-k8s/README.md

 ### services

+ a Service is a resource that indicates an entry to a group of pods providing the same service.

+ each service has an IP address and port that never change while the service exists. clients can open connections to that IP and port, and those connections are then routed to one of the pods backing that service. this way, clients of service don’t need to know the location of pods, allowing those pods to be moved around the cluster at any time.

+ #### how does the service discovery work?

+ - all pods running in the cluster are automatically configured to use k8s DNS(k8s does that by modifying /etc/resolv.conf file in each container).
+ - the DNS service is inside a pod of kube-system namespace, which knows all the services running in your system.

 ```bash
 kubectl get services # get all services in the current namespace
 kubectl get svc      # get all services in the current namespace